 WelcomeWelcome to the home page of the BPM Academic Initiative.
 The goal of our initiative is to foster teaching and research in business process management by providing a set of exercises and a professional tool to be used as a service free of charge.
 The initiative is run by a Core Team of academic partners and a software vendor who provides the process modeling and analysis tool.
 By now, over ten thousand students and lecturers have used this tool and created tens of thousands of process models, which vary in modeling language, complexity, and domain.
 At the BPM conference 2012, we announced to make these models available to the research community along with an analysis platform to foster empirical research.
-For more information, you can download a Flyer.
 The following academic institutions comprise the Core Team of the BPM Academic Initiative.
 These are represented by Professors Mathias Weske (HPI at University of Potsdam), Jan Mendling (WU Vienna), Michael Rosemann (Queensland University of Technology, Australia), Jan Recker (Queensland University of Technology, Australia), Wil van der Aalst (Technical University Eindhoven, The Netherlands), Michael zur Mühlen (Stevens Institute of Technology, Hoboken, NJ) and Frank Leymann (University of Stuttgart), respectively.
 The Core Team is complemented by Gero Decker (Signavio GmbH, Berlin).

 Recently, the initiative has grown significantly.
 There are thousands of users registered, including teachers, students, and researchers.
 These persons come from hundreds of universities and research institutions worldwide.